Me after looking at the calendar this morning:

 I am confident in asserting that most of us were over 2020; and yet, cognizant that moving forward is not as easy as flipping the calendar page or swiping to the next day in our favorite calendar app.

-As a result, while living in the present as well as peering into 2021, what will be necessary in order to move edu forward?
+As a result, while living in the present and ever-approaching 2022, what will be necessary in order to move education forward?
 Restated in the context of Infinite Game by Simon Sinek, how can we remain players in the infinite game of education?

 Here are 3 actions for thinking differently that will help us shape the future during these critical times.